Find a book: Go >

 by Jeremy Black

 The Jacobite campaign in England and Scotland in 1745.
-Looks at the military and political situation at the time, The threatening events following the coup of 1688, the Highland revolt rallying to the Stuart cause, successfully invading England and then the fateful decision to retreat to the Highlands and Culloden.
+Looks at the military and political situation at the time, the threatening events following the coup of 1688, the Highland revolt rallying to the Stuart cause, successfully invading England and then the fateful decision to retreat to the Highlands and Culloden.

-1990, Sutton Publishing, , 0862997364,< A-02>,256pp, 60 ills, notes, index, near fine in dw, ,
+1990, Sutton Publishing, , 0862997364,< A-02>,256pp, 60 illustrations, notes, index, Very good in dw, ,

 Subject...The English Civil Wars & Jacobite Rebellions